Part 1: Top 6 e-Commerce fears and how to ease the fears of online shopping

 Ways to overcome this fear

-• You need to build trust in your potential customers and stop people from bouncing away from your site before they have even browsed through your products or services, by looking at the design of your e-Commerce sites.
+• You need to build trust in your potential customers and stop people from bouncing away from your site before they have even browsed through your products or services, by looking at the design of your e-commerce sites.
 You must also ensure that your site layout is clear and easy for customers to navigate around and shop.

 • You might also build credibility on your online website by linking your company’s social media platforms (Twitter, Facebook, Instagram, and YouTube) to allow for alternative channels of communication.
-To add on, in iPay88 case, we include merchant testimonials to show that our business is not a fraud and trustable by merchants.
+To add on, in the iPay88 case, we include merchant testimonials to show that our business is not a fraud and trustable by merchants.

 • You can provide a physical address to convince the shoppers that you are not just an internet ghost, but are actually located somewhere.
-If you do have a physical store, certainly map in on the Google Maps to earn additional credibility.
+If you do have a physical store, certainly map in on Google Maps to earn additional credibility.

-2. Can I shop safely?
+Fear 2: Can I shop safely?

 Ways to overcome this fear